jamielsharief/service-object/README.md

 # Service Object

 `Service Objects` help keep your models and controllers skinny, whilst keeping your code clean and testable.
-The `Service Object` also helps you seperate your application business logic from the framework and makes it easy to test in isolation.
+The `Service Object` also helps you seperate your application business logic from the framework and also makes it easy to test in isolation.
+They are also super DI-able.

 With `Service Objects` have all dependencies added to the `__constructor` method and do not carry state, remember the `The Dependency Rule`, this means that code dependencies can only point inwards.